-- Cats prefer to dig in loose dirt.
+- Cats prefer to dig in loose dirt or sand.
 If you have a small area try placing some pebbles in the garden beds.

 - Pine cones also act as a deterrent as cats don't like the feel of them on their feet.
 So try adding some to your mulch and spread around flower beds to keep the cats away.